 Sampson Regional Medical Center is following guidance from NCDHHS on a phased COVID-19 vaccination plan.
 State and federal public health advisory committees recommend first protecting healthcare workers, people at the highest risk of being hospitalized or dying due to COVID-19, and those at high risk of exposure.

 There are not enough vaccines for everyone to be vaccinated at once.
-As an administrator of the vaccine, Sampson Regional Medical Center is working alongside the Sampson County Health Department to coordinate vaccines for individuals age 65+ in Phase 2.
+As an administrator of the vaccine, Sampson Regional Medical Center coordinating vaccines for those eligible in Groups 1-3.
+At this time, that includes:

-At this time, if you are 65 or older you are eligible in the current phase to receive the COVID-19 vaccine.
-Follow the three easy steps below to schedule your vaccination.
+At this time, if you are 65+ (Group 2) Frontline Essential Worker or a School and Childcare Essential Worker (Group 3) you are eligible in the current phases to receive the COVID-19 vaccine.
+Follow these three easy steps to schedule your vaccination.

 Step 1 - To schedule an appointment or to be added to the waitlist to receive the COVID-19 Vaccine, visit our online scheduling tool by clicking the green Schedule Appointment button below.
 Or, if all appointments are full and you would like to join a Waitlist to be notified by e-mail when an appointment becomes available, click the Join Waitlist button below.

 Step 2 - Bring a valid photo id or other verification of your name and date of birth.
+Individuals in the Frontline Essential Workers or School & Childcare Essential Workers Group must bring a workplace ID or other valid form of employer identification.
 The COVID-19 vaccine is free and does not require proof of insurance.

 Step 3 - To help us manage traffic and reduce unnecessary waits, please arrive no sooner than 5 minutes prior to your scheduled time at Sampson Regional Medical Park, 522 Beaman Street, Clinton (directly across from the main hospital entrance, left of Huff Orthopedics).
 Once you receive your vaccine, text ENROLL to 1-833-VaxText (829-8398) to receive text reminders when you are due for your second dose.